Binnenhof: Dukes of Bavaria

 The Binnenhof came to life again and was expanded when it came into the hands of the dukes of Bavaria.
 Albert I was the first to more or less permanently use the Binnenhof as primary residence.
 He also incentivised the town of The Hague to grow near the Binnenhof.
 After Albert I's reign, the ongoing Hook and Cod wars caused his successors William II and Jacqueline to stay less and less in the limited defensible Binnenhof, leading to a decay in importance and building activity.

 Duchy of Burgundy

 The Treaty of Delft in 1428 brought peace to Holland, but also incorporated the county into the Duchy of Burgundy.
 The Duke of Burgundy visited the Binnenhof infrequently.
 As a result, following Jacqueline's death, the private area of the Binnenhof remained unoccupied.
-In the public area, the Duke's representative in Holland, the stadtholder of Holland, utilized the offices.
-A new quarter was constructed on the far west side of the Binnenhof for the stadtholders and their families.
+In the public area, the Duke's representative in Holland, the stadtholder of Holland, utilised the offices.
+A new quarter was constructed on the far-west side of the Binnenhof for the stadtholders and their families.
 The Duke or stadtholder also met with the States of Holland and West Friesland in the council chamber of the ridderhuis.
 Beginning in the mid-15th century, the Hof van Holland and Grafelijkheidsrekenkamer were also housed at the Binnenhof.